evert/evert.github.com/_posts/2019/2019-01-03-a-look-back-at-sf.md

 everything is or people share their own recent anecdotes.

-In my time there I've spent a ton thinking about the ethics of this situation and what my responsbility is.
+In my time there I've spent a ton thinking about the ethics of this situation and what my responsibility is.
 The truth it, aside from buying a few sandwiches for people who asked I've done almost nothing and feel like a hypocrite for it.

 I grew up in a small town in The Netherlands.
 Population 6000.
 I grew up thinking